“Be Free.”

 Features are the extra flavor of character creation and progression.
 They allow you to add on new abilities, or to strengthen existing ones as your character grows and learns throughout their travels.
 You will mainly be taking features from the features reference, though there are some optional ones in other sections as well.

-A downtime scene represents your character doing light activity, eating, recuperating, etc. Downtime scenes allows you to recover your stamina and exchange your named items.
-The amount of stamina you recover being determined by your total pool for the scene:
+A downtime scene represents your characters doing light activity, eating, recuperating, etc, allowing you to recover your stamina and exchange your named items.
+These scenes are open ended, with a threshold of 5 points per stamina recovered for all characters.

 Your character will need to use or do things which help them recuperate, each of which counts as a resource for them.